IsaacShelton/okay-prove/README.md

 ##### Contradictions

-Contradictions are written with an exclaimation point - e.g. `!`
+Contradictions are written with an exclamation point - e.g. `!`